builttoroam/device_calendar/device_calendar/README.md

 * Ability to add, update or delete events from a calendar
 * Ability to set up recurring events (NOTE: deleting a recurring event will currently delete all instances of it)
 * Ability to modify attendees for an event (NOTE: certain information is read-only like attendance status.
 Please refer to API docs)
+* Ability to setup reminders for an event

 **NOTE**: there is a known issue where it looks as though specifying `weeksOfTheYear` and `setPositions` for recurrence rules doesn't appear to have an effect.
 Also note that the example app only provides entering simple scenarios e.g. it may be possible to specify multiple months that a yearly event should occur on but the example app will only allow specifying a single month.